jiashanlu/project1/README.md

 Web Programming with Python and JavaScript
 This flask application allows some user to register and review some books that are listed in our database.
-This is a multiage website that works with a database and basics SQL requests
+This is a multipage webapp that works with a database and basics SQL requests